Pawan645/Calculator/README.md

 Usage:-

-Numeric Input: Tap on the respective buttons (0-9) to input numeric values.
+- Numeric Input: Tap on the respective buttons (0-9) to input numeric values.
 Decimal numbers can be entered using the decimal point (.) button.

-Arithmetic Operations: Addition (+), subtraction (-), multiplication (×), and division (÷) are supported.
+- Arithmetic Operations: Addition (+), subtraction (-), multiplication (×), and division (÷) are supported.
 Users can input multiple operations consecutively.

-Function Buttons: Use the "AC" button to clear both the expression and the result.
+- Function Buttons: Use the "AC" button to clear both the expression and the result.
 The "⌫" button deletes the last character from the expression.
 The "%" button calculates percentages.
 The "=" button computes the result of the expression.

-Contributing
+Contributing:-
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

 Acknowledgements:-